I dream of a society where people stop chasing money.

 Another said, “Someday, I will find time to do the things I love.
 For now, I have to do this (back to work).”

 I admire the sacrifice and determination.
 But I wonder if the sacrifice is worth it.
-I wonder if they can still find time doing things they love when they already spent a lot of time chasing money.
+I wonder if they can still find time for the things they really love when they already spent a lot of time chasing money.

 Can we regain the time we’ve lost?
 I don’t know.
 But if there’s a way, then tell me.
 I need it.